Syringa: Cultivation and uses

 Lilacs are popular shrubs in parks and gardens throughout the temperate zone, and several hybrids and numerous cultivars have been developed.
 The term French lilac is often used to refer to modern double-flowered cultivars, thanks to the work of prolific breeder Victor Lemoine.
 Lilacs grow most successfully in well-drained soils, particularly those based on chalk.
 They flower on old wood, and produce more flowers if unpruned.
 If pruned, the plant responds by producing fast-growing young vegetative growth with no flowers, in an attempt to restore the removed branches.
 Lilac bushes can be prone to powdery mildew disease.

 Lilac wood is not commonly used or commercially harvested due to the small size of the tree.
 It is a relatively hard wood, with an estimated Janka hardness of 2,350 lbf (10,440 N), and is reportedly good for woodturning.
 The sapwood is typically cream-coloured and the heartwood can have various streaks of brown and purple.

 Species have been historically used in various traditional medicines in Asia for treating ailments including cough, diarrhea, acute icteric hepatitis, vomiting, abdominal pain, and bronchitis.
 Compounds isolated from species of Syringa include phenylpropanoids such as syringin and iridoids such as oleuropein.
-Substituent compounds, such as iridoids, as well as crude extracts from Syringa plants have been shown to have to have effects including antitumor, antihypertensive, anti-inflammatory, antioxidant, and antifungal activities in pharmacological studies.
+Substituent compounds, such as iridoids, as well as crude extracts from Syringa plants have been shown to have effects including antitumor, antihypertensive, anti-inflammatory, antioxidant, and antifungal activities in pharmacological studies.

 Symbolism

 Lilacs are often considered to symbolize first love.

 In Greece, Macedonia, Lebanon, and Cyprus, the lilac is strongly associated with Easter time because it flowers around that time; it is consequently called paschalia.

 In the poem When Lilacs Last in the Dooryard Bloom'd, by Walt Whitman, lilacs are a reference to Abraham Lincoln.

 The music-hall song by Ivor Novello, We'll Gather Lilacs, first performed in 1945, speaks of the longing of two lovers to be reunited in a traditional English rural setting.
 It has since been recorded and performed by numerous artists.

 Syringa vulgaris is the state flower of New Hampshire, because it "is symbolic of that hardy character of the men and women of the Granite State."

+Lilac is significant in the Discworld novel Night Watch as the impromptu badge for John Keel's side and is noted for being whippy, tough, and difficult to kill.